inf380p/inf380p.github.io/_posts/zengjilie/2022-11-17-first-project-update-zengjilie.md

 [ ] Build command-line user interface

 ## Setbacks/Difficulties
-- It's pretty tricky and time-consuming to figure out the right reguar expression to use during the process
+- It's pretty tricky and time-consuming to figure out the right regular expression to use during the process
 - I need to learn some concepts of web development, such as css styles and block elements like div and span
-- Setup the python environment is also pretty hard for me, I need to learn how to use Mac terminal commands like `homebrew`
+- Setup the python environment is also pretty hard for me, I need to learn how to use Mac terminal commands like `homebrew` and `pip` to install the right python environment and packages

 ## Demo
 <iframe src="https://trinket.io/embed/python/6bcd598092" width="100%" height="365" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>